 Part of Mississippi’s Rails to Trails conversion program, the Tanglefoot Trail spans 43.6 miles through the foothills of the Appalachian Mountains in the Mississippi Hills National Heritage Area.
 In addition to the historically significant sites in the Mississippi Hills, the trail also includes access to several small towns along the way – all of which exude southern hospitality and the kind of charm that only a small town can offer.

-Been to any of these or have an idea for an awesome day trip in Mississippi?
-Share your thoughts in the comments section below.
+If you’re wondering if there are any day trips near me in Mississippi, this list should give you some great ideas!
+Have you been to any of these or have another idea for an awesome day trip in Mississippi?
+Share your thoughts in the comments section.